 - Increased interest in the park and the region will support the tourism industry and tourism infrastructure will improve in Baker and other local communities, offering visitors more and better options and improving their overall Great Basin experience.

 The Foundation is currently working on several projects in support of the park, including “greening” the park’s vehicle fleet and developing education and internship programs in partnership with area universities.

-To learn more about the Foundation, current projects, and opportunities for making financial or in-kind contributions, please visit us at www.greatbasinfoundation.org.
+To learn more about the Foundation, current projects, and opportunities for making financial or in-kind contributions, visit the Foundation's website: www.greatbasinfoundation.org.